bsaikiran19/Py-Maaaaal/README.md

 ## 🛠 Skills
-This section only consist of C language based program.{Python-language}
+This section only consist of Python language based program.{Python-language}